 Please note that the Community Foundation is not currently offering any multi-year funding opportunities.

-Applications for the 2021 grant funding cycle will be due on March 5th.
+Applications for the 2022 grant funding cycle will be available in January of 2022.

 If you have questions about our Community Grants program, please reach out to our program director, Barb Oldershaw at 406-570-4580 or email her at Barb.Oldershaw@pccf-montana.org